 This is a lot of information to take in, on top of the stress of running a small business.
 Ultimately, if you’re a small-business owner trying to find a way to relieve some of your tax load, it may be worth talking to someone about changes in the TCJA.

 Income generated from trusts is now taxed at a much lower rate.
 Many people create irrevocable trusts to avoid owing estate taxes, and they can now find themselves in a situation where their trusts are starting to reach the highest bracket and have created an income tax problem.

 We won’t get into the deeper details involving trusts here (that’s a topic for another day), but reevaluating a trust with an estate planning attorney who has a tax background might be a good decision in light of the TCJA.

 Donating to charities – and reaping the tax benefits – is a way of life for many people.
-With the increase in the standard deduction that came with the TCJA, they won’t get the same tax benefit from their charitable gifts they might have previously received.
-Many people get around this by giving a higher amount every couple of years, instead of a lesser amount every year, in order to stack their charitable deductions.
+With the increase in the standard deduction that came with the TCJA, many people no longer itemize deductions, which is a requirement in order to deduct larger charitable contributions.
+Nevertheless, for 2021, non-itemizers can deduct up to $300 for cash contributions to qualifying charities, or $600 for married couples filing jointly.

 One area where you might not need any help is in saving for retirement, which has actually become somewhat simpler.

 “Lower tax rates mean that more money can be directed toward retirement savings,” Steen says.
 On top of that, he continues, “Saving to a Roth account could be more attractive, given current tax rates are pretty low and deductions aren’t as valuable at the moment.”

 This is because when you convert to a Roth IRA, you’re taxed at your current rate, which, as mentioned, is currently fairly low.